How to Grow and Care for Bluecrown Passionflower (Passiflora caerulea) Indoors

 Temperature and Humidity

-Bluecrown Passionflower prefers high humidity inorder to thrive.
+Bluecrown Passionflower prefers high humidity of 60-70% to thrive.
 Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Read more on how to increase humidity for houseplants.

 Fertilizer

 Feed Bluecrown Passionflower with a balanced, water-soluble fertilizer every 4 weeks during the growing season.
-Do not feed during the cold season as growth is minimal at this time.
+Do not feed in the cold season as growth is minimal at this time.

 To promote flowering in Blue Passionflower apply a phosphorous-rich, water-soluble fertilizer weekly during bud formation.